-To learn more about liposuction, we encourage you to watch the educational videos and continue reading through the content provided on this page.
+To learn more about liposuction, we encourage you to watch the educational videos below and continue reading through the content provided on this page.
 Should you have any further questions, or if you are interested in scheduling a liposuction consultation, please contact Boynton Plastic Surgery today.

 - Are troubled by accumulations of extra fat in one or more areas of the body

 - Are healthy and in relatively good shape